omarfaruqe/biological-sequence-analysis/README.md

 - **Workshops and Courses**: Various workshops and online courses are available for beginners and advanced users.

-### Conclusion

-Bioconductor is an essential tool for anyone working in bioinformatics and computational biology.
-Its integration with R, a powerful statistical programming language, makes it a robust solution for analyzing and interpreting complex biological data.
-The project’s commitment to open-source development and reproducible research aligns well with the evolving needs of the scientific community.

-## Differential gene expression analysis of RNA seq
+## 10. Differential gene expression analysis of RNA seq
 Differential gene expression analysis of RNA-Seq data is a fundamental task in bioinformatics, used to identify genes whose expression levels significantly differ under various conditions (e.g., disease vs. healthy, treated vs. untreated).
 The process involves several key steps, from pre-processing the raw data to statistical analysis for identifying differentially expressed genes.
 In R, this can be achieved using packages from the Bioconductor project, with `DESeq2` being one of the most popular.

 ### Steps in Differential Gene Expression Analysis